Arpit-1507/Github-tutorial/README.md

 # Github-tutorial

-to learn github fom - Apna College
+to learn github from - Apna College